 One of my favorite Halloween events is the Little Five Points Halloween Parade which takes place in the Little Five Points neighborhood of Atlanta during the Little Five Points Halloween Festival.

-Little 5 Points is such a unique neighborhood in Atlanta and the Halloween parade is just as much fun.
+Little 5 Points is such an eclectic neighborhood in Atlanta and the Halloween parade is just as much fun.

 Little 5 Points: Atlanta Alternative Shopping District

 Little Five Points was the first commercial district outside of downtown Atlanta.
-From the beginning, it was an offbeat arts and shopping district.
+The Little Five Points section forms the northeast boundary of the Inman Park neighborhood.
+From the beginning, L5P was an offbeat arts and shopping district.
 Locals refer to it as the “Southern version of Manhattan’s Greenwich Village.”
 The local counter-culture makes for some great people-watching, as well an unique shopping and entertainment — and that’s on a normal day.

 That same vibe comes through (and is even magnified) during the annual Little Five Points Halloween Parade.

-Arrive early and stay late, this is also one of the best Halloween festivals in the city.
+Arrive early and stay late — it’s one of the best Halloween events in the country.
 In addition to the parade, shopping and food vendors, the Little Five Points Halloween Festival includes live music on three stages – the Star Bar Stage, Wrecking Bar/Findley Plaza Stage and the Star Bar Venue Stage.
-Check the website for the list of bands.

 Little 5 Points Halloween Parade Route